-- Volume of material salvaged
+- Volume of material salvaged.

-- Station limits of processed surfaces
+- Locations (station extents), thickness and length & width of area of processed surfaces.

-- Depth of processing
+- Depth of processing.

-- Volumes of water
+- Volumes of water.

+- Any conditions and locations requiring corrective action or maintenance and individual contacted.

 The final quantity for this pay item will be determined by the method defined in Section 311.05 of the Standard Specifications.
 The length of the completed processing of base will be measured along the centerline to the nearest foot as shown on the Plans.